MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-4.md

 Last but certainly not least is David's Desert Decider project.
 Not only does his project retrieve images of delicious desserts in a festive setting, but his project also stores the images in an array so that the user can click on a "Previous desert" button to view them!

 Michael, Leanne, and the Livestream audience, including myself, were very impressed!
-Well done, Hugo!
+Well done, David!

 ---